AzizFacilex/Talk2GPT/README.md

 ## License

-Talk2GPT is licensed under the MIT License.
-See the LICENSE file for details.
+License: This project is licensed under the GNU Affero General Public License v3.0.
+See the LICENSE file for more details.